mhrhabib2004/my-project-nine/README.md

 - User friendly interface and easy to navigate
 - For details click the view property button, it's also helpful
-- Your choice home aslo added here in favorite section
+- Your choice home aslo added here in also team,contact us, and two conditional rout
 - log in and regiter page give the privacy
 - Browsing experience across all platforms